Learn with Korean E-books: 6 Best E-books for Convenient Language Study

 The contents of this book have the same flavor as their blogs, podcasts and videos.
 It’s an easy read, with the pages not overly crammed with text.
 There are drawings or pictures every once in a while.
 Overall, you get the feeling that the folks contributing to this material are having fun and don’t take themselves too seriously.

-“Talk To Me In Korean” can best be used with the Korean audio lessons available on the site, and when you’re done with this level, there are books for eight more levels available!
+“Talk To Me In Korean” can best be used with the Korean audio lessons available on the site, and when you’re done with this level, there are books for eight more levels!

-There’s a solid team behind this e-book: a professional interpreter, a linguist and two native speakers.
+There’s a solid team behind this e-textbook series: a professional interpreter, a linguist and two native speakers.
 So you’ve got both sides of the coin represented.

-“Korean from Zero” is a textbook and workbook rolled into one, with an MP3 download and online support.
+“Korean from Zero” is a three-textbook series that includes workbooks with an MP3 download and online support.
 It’s a must-have for the Korean beginner or for those looking for a firmer grasp of the fundamentals.

-The book has a different approach from others of its kind.
-It opens with a crash course on Hangul (the Korean writing system).
+The series has a different approach from others of its kind.
+Its first book opens with a crash course on Hangul (the Korean writing system).
 It’s the team’s belief that if you learn to read in Korean, your eyes will be opened to the patterns that lead to phrases and sentences.
 You won’t be mindlessly memorizing lines or waiting for a specific response to your stock questions.

 Take heed, there are no Romanized versions of the language after the introductory section.
 You’ll have to read this one in Korean, but the first section of the book will teach you how.